tonix-tuft/moment-utl/README.md

 To fix this, `moment-utl` exposes a script called `moment-utl-locales` which you can run with `npx moment-utl-locales` or `./node_modules/.bin/moment-utl-locales` as part of your build steps **before** you transpile and bundle your code with Webpack, Rollup or whatever you are using.

-You can run this command on your with:
+You can run this command on your terminal with:

 ```
 $ npx moment-utl-locales